JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 * Increasing difficulty: start at the basics and move on.
 This works equally well in a single paragraph and in a full-fledged book.
 The Why/So What method builds this for you per dot, and sometimes even connects dots for you.

-* Problem and solution: this matches the need/meet method which provides a list of problems.
+* Problem and solution: this matches the need/meet method, which provides a list of problems.
 You'll just have to put them in a logical order.
 What "logical" means changes depending on what you're writing.

 * Inverted pyramid: the way a newspaper article works.
 You start with a summary of the whole idea, and then you give out the facts in descending order of importance.